ome/ome-contributing/OMEROfigure.rst

 #.
 Open a saved figure, make some changes without saving.
 Try to refresh the browser, navigate to webclient or close browser window.

    - |C| that you get a "Leave Page" or "Stay on Page" alert (or equivalent).
-   - |C| that choosing "Stay on page" cancels & returns to page, allowing Save.
+   - |C| that choosing "Stay on page" cancels and returns to page, allowing Save.
    - |C| that choosing "Leave Page" results in losing of unsaved changes (when you return).

 #.
 Again, open saved figure and make some unsaved changes.
 Try to create new file: File > New.